 Last, the Minnesota Wildflowers website points out that Canada plum has tiny glands on the leaf stalk, whereas American plum may have glands on the leaf blade near the stalk.
 Believe me, it can be a struggle to find enough leaves or stems with glands to be certain of their location.
 However, sometimes it’s a slam dunk.

-In general, I expect American plums to be ripe around the Twin Cities area to be in their prime in the last week of August through the first week of September.
+In general, I expect American plums around the Twin Cities area to be in their prime in the last week of August through the first week of September.
 That’s also true for Canada plums I’ve picked in the north central part of the state.
 But as I said, this year was early.
 If you don’t want to risk missing out, I’d recommend keeping tabs on your best plum thickets from mid-August onward.

 Wild plums can be tricky to time just right.
 Picked a little early, they’ll be mealy and less sweet.
 Picked too late, they’ll definitely seem overripe.
 When they’re just right, there’s nothing better.
-Problem is, it sometimes all plays out in a few days.
+Problem is, it often all plays out in a few days.

 In the last couple years I’ve experimented with picking them on the early side and letting them ripen on the counter at home.
 It works very well if you keep daily tabs on their progress.
 The trick is to pick them as they get close to their final, purplish stage.
 Yellow is way too early.
 Timed right, ripening takes only a couple days.
 When they feel nice and soft, they’re probably there; it wouldn’t hurt to taste one or two.
 They should be juicy and sweet.
 I recommend keeping them in a closed plastic container to keep the fruit flies away.